syncfusion-content/blazor-docs/blazor/in-place-editor/how-to/disable-edit-mode.md

+---
+layout: post
+title: How to Disable Edit Mode in Blazor In Place Editor  Component | Syncfusion
+description: Checkout and learn about Disable Edit Mode in Blazor In Place Editor  component of Syncfusion, and more details.
+platform: Blazor
+control: In Place Editor
+documentation: ug
+---

 # Disable the edit mode specifically

 The edit mode of the In-place Editor can be disabled by setting the `Disabled` property value to `true`.
 In the following example, when you check or uncheck the checkbox, the In-place Editor component will disable or enable the edit mode respectively.